Discover Interesting Wildlife of India

 Wildlife Tourism India

 Wildlife in India is spread out across the states, as the keystone species habitat may be far flung.
 One has to travel a great distance to see interesting animals of the country.
-For many tourists the distance may be discouraging hence organized package tours are the ideal way to travel.
+For many tourists the distance may be discouraging hence organised package tours are the ideal way to travel.

 Our Feathered Friends

 The country is home to rich assemblage of avian species.
 Migration takes place from Europe, Africa and many parts of Asia.
-There checklist comprises of many families taking the number to 2000 plus species which includes the sub species.
+Their checklist comprises of many families taking the number to 2000 plus species which includes the sub species.
 While the species number about 1300 that is thirteen percent of the total birds globally.

 Some of the most coveted avian species are: